faceyspacey/redux-first-router/README.md

 > Of course.
 In fact we recommend strategies that totally avoid thunks, such as [Apoll's GraphQL client](https://github.com/apollographql/apollo-client).
 Think of the `thunk` feature as a fallback or for simpler apps.

-Ok, but what's another way without using the *thunk* feature or Apollo?
+Ok, but what if I request my data in `componentDidMount`?
->A common, but naive strategy, is to request data in `componentDidMount`.
-The problem with that is that you can't generate all the state required to render your app without first rendering your app at least once.
+>This works great for that, but it's a naive strategy.
+The problem with `componentDidMount` is that you can't generate all the state required to render your app without first rendering your app at least once.
 That means additional work on your part as well as cycles on the server.
 It's also means you don't get Redux's highly useful time-traveling tools.
 If that's where you're at in how you get things done, that's fine--but we recommend leveling up to a "dispatch to get state" strategy, as that will provide way more predictability, which is